 Three of Cups

 The Three of Cups represents a time of celebration.
-As this is the suit of cups it also represents a time of positive and uplifting emotion around an event.
+As this is the Suit of Cups, it also represents a time of positive, uplifting emotion surrounding an event.

-This could be a formal event such as a wedding or christening, or could be a less formal one such as a reunion between old friends or a family gathering.
+This could be a formal event, such as a wedding or christening, or a less formal one, such as a reunion between old friends or a family gathering.

-If you see no such even in your near future, the card could be implying that organizing such an event is part of the solution to another problem.
-Your larger social group is often one of your best support systems for difficult problems and is usually both more frank and true than other sources.
-A positive social event where you celebrate a win (rather than pick over the carcass of a defeat) is often a good way to heal old differences.
+Even if you foresee no such event in your near future, the card implies that organizing one may be the solution to another problem.
+Your larger social group is often one of your best support systems for difficult concerns, and is usually more frank and true than other sources.
+A positive social event where you celebrate a win (rather than picking over the carcass of a defeat) is frequently the best way to heal old differences.

 The Three Graces

-The three Graces were often seen as attendants to other Gods, particularly Aphrodite (Ace of Cups).
-They represent friendship and a more global love aimed at wider groups such as a group, community or even humanity.
+The Three Graces were frequently seen as attendants to other deities, particularly Aphrodite (Ace of Cups).
+They represent friendship and a more global love, aimed at wider groups such as a community or even humanity itself.

-In later traditions the three Graces are a subset of the Seven Virtues, consisting of four cardinal virtues (cardinal means virtues of your character); prudence, justice, temperance and fortitude, and three theological virtues (virtues that you believe in), and these are faith, hope and charity.
-The cardinal virtues are grouped together in Tarot as the Temperance card, leaving the final three to the Three of Cups, reminding us that there may be a cause for celebration in the present, but we should never forget our beliefs in our wider group (humanity), the divine and how both reflect our vision of the future.
+The Cardinal Virtues are grouped together in Torch-Tarot within the Temperance card.
+This leaves the final three (faith, hope, and charity) to the Three of Cups.
+They remind us that while there may be a cause for celebration in the present, we should never forget our belief in our wider group (humanity) and the divine, and how both reflect our vision of the future.

 Description and Symbology

-Three women – the Three Graces – are seen raising a toast in a celebration.
-Unlike most celebrations, their drink is not just contained in the cups but is all around as the scene is underwater.
-This represents a celebration as more than just a feast, meeting or dance, but a meeting and sharing of emotion.
+Three women, the Three Graces, are seen raising a toast in celebration.
+Unlike most celebrations, their drink is not merely contained in the cups, but surrounds them completely, as the scene takes place underwater.
+This represents a celebration as more than just a feast or a dance; it is a profound meeting and sharing of emotion.

-The Three Graces are dressed in white, representing purity of intent in being present to celebrate achievement and share their joy.
-This also represents the sense of virtue as per some current religious beliefs around the Graces (sometimes referred to as the Three Charities).
+The Three Graces are dressed in white, representing a purity of intent in being present to celebrate achievement and share joy.
+This white clothing also represents the sense of virtue found in later religious beliefs surrounding the Graces (who are sometimes explicitly referred to as the Three Charities).

 row icon image